liuliangyin/liu-liang-yin/src/pages/illustration/mildseven.md

 I fell in love with the packaging design of MEVIUS especially which is exclusive sold in Japan at the first sight.
 They literally put many stars on them.★★★

-and also the name of my cat.
+And MEVIUS is also the name of my cat.